How to Create an AAUW Affiliate

 - The organization shall set and maintain policies and procedures to control financial records consistent with generally accepted accounting principles and federal, state, and local laws.

-- AAUW recommends the use of the Membership Payment Program (MPP) as a convenient and efficient way to pay, collect, and manage dues and membership records.
-The AAUW Membership Department will provide technical support.
+- AAUW recommends the use of our Membership Payment Program as a convenient and efficient way to pay, collect, and manage dues and membership records.
+The AAUW Membership Department will provide support as needed.

 Follow AAUWs policies and have bylaws that enable you to carry out your work.